hkiyose/SPLICE/README.md

 * Apply the reference genome file (FASTA) to `REF_GENOME_FA`
 * Apply the output `.exonnum` file to `REF_TRANSCRIPT`
 * Apply the output `.exonnum.fa` file to`REF_TRANSCRIPT_FA`
+* Enter the path to minimap2 execution file to `MINIMAP2`

 ### Step 2: Annotation to reference transcriptome